 The different styles are very similar, the main differences are the following: The American Roulette features what is called ‘double zero’ that is, two different pockets, the ‘0’ and the ‘00’ as well as normal numbers, while the French/European Variation, which is normally used in UK, has only one zero pocket.

 The consequences to the odds are not much relevant, but they do exist.

 The other numbers are 1-36, and they have different colours, alternating between black and red.
-The zero pocket is red, or both zeros in the American version.
+The zero pocket is green, or both zeros in the American version.

 Inside and Outside Bets